FirstLegoLeague/displaySystem/readme.md

     mserverNode: "overlay"

 Note that in the mserver config (`server.conf.json`), the `twitter` node is forwarded to the `overlay` node.
 That makes this setup work.

+All api functions are automatically exposed as mhub topics.
+For example, where we used `displaySystem.modules.clock.show()` via the command line before, we can now do the same via websockets:

+    mclient -n overlay -t clock:show

+When data needs to be added, for example when arming the clock via `displaySystem.modules.clock.arm(30)`, we need to add a data segment to the `mclient` message:

+    mclient -n overlay -t clock:arm -d '{"countdown":30}'

 ### Adding a twitter feed to your display